Monday, December 30, 2024

 "Then it's not such a coincidence, is it?"
 Elton said.
 "I took an apartment there because I thought it would be some kind of comfort to live in a building that had once been our high school.
 Is that maybe why you live there?"

-"Not exactly," Dorothy smiled at him affectionately.
+"Not exactly," Ann smiled at him affectionately.
 "It was my daughter Margaret's doing," she explained.
 "I was living with her until she started her second marriage.
 Her first marriage had ended very badly, and I did not want to be an impediment her second time around.
 Margaret knew that Rosedale High School had been converted to apartments for seniors, and she thought I would like the idea.
 And I do."

 "Well I'm very glad you're here.
 It's a joy to see you again."